We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 “Although women aren’t necessarily growing many more strands of hair, they’re keeping more of them,” she says.

-But that often changes around 3–6 months postpartum, when hormone levels decrease and those extra hairs the body was holding onto start shedding.
+But that often changes around 3–6 months postpartum, when hormone levels decrease and those extra hairs the body was holding on to start shedding.
 Those likely sleepless nights and stressful days spent calming a fussy newborn certainly don’t help your hair return to normal, either.

-Price guide:
+Pricing guide:

 • $ = under $10 per bottle